rust-basel/fullstack-rust-workshop/src/deleting_items.md

 }
 ```

-In this case we are just interested, if the deletion was ok.
-If there would happen an error, the `?`-Operator would return a `reqwest::Error`.
+In this case we are just interested if the deletion was ok.
+If an error happens, the `?`-Operator returns a `reqwest::Error`.

 ## Create the component

 Let's add a component to an already existing component!
-We plan to create a button, which is ontop of our item in the list.
+We plan to create a button, which is on top of our item in the list.
 So if you click the button on the respective item - this item then gets deleted.

 Go ahead to your `components.rs` module and add a component with a button with a cross on it: